Leading up to your studio lifestyle newborn session

 Congratulations on your little one on the way!
 Since baby will be arriving soon, here is a little more information on how to best prepare for your in-studio lifestyle newborn photography session.

 You and your photographer have most likely blocked out an estimated date for your session but your exact date and time will be confirmed once baby arrives.
 Once you have had some time to settle in with your new growing family, you can connect with your photographer to set up your session date.
-Since the ideal time to take lifestyle newborn photos is at 5-14 days, it is best to get in touch as soon as possible.
+Since the ideal time to take lifestyle newborn photos is at 5-21 days, it is best to get in touch as soon as possible.
 This doesn’t mean that you can’t have a session up to 1 month after baby arrives!
-Your little one will just be more alert for their session, which can be super cute!
-After a month, baby begins to lose their newborn look.
+My style is more focused on family and connection, so the time frame is a little more flexible 🙂 Your little one will just be more alert for their session, which can beautiful also!

 The day of your in-studio newborn photography session:

-Your newborn session will be start anywhere between 10am and 2pm.
-My sessions last about 1.5 hours in length and allow for normal interruptions such as feeding and changes.
+Your newborn session will be start anywhere between 10am and 1pm.
+My sessions last about 1.5-2 hours in length.
+This allows for normal interruptions such as feeding and changes.

-Leading up to your session time, I suggest a little bit of play time, a bath, and then dressing your little one loosely in a onesie or a swaddle.
+To prepare your baby for the session, I suggest a little bit of play time, a bath, and then dressing your little one loosely in a onesie or a swaddle.
 If you live close by, try to feed them right before you leave.
-If you have to travel, you may want to wait and feed them when you arrive.
+If you are traveling, you may want to wait and feed them in the studio when you arrive.
 A full baby is a happy (and hopefully sleepy) baby!
 This may also be a great time to do breastfeeding shots if you are up for them.
 The end of the session may also be a good time as you may be more comfortable with me and the camera by then.

 What to wear for your session

 One of the perks of a lifestyle studio newborn session is the wardrobe!
 I know that this is the last thing you want to think about with a newborn at home, so I provide a women’s client closet full of beautiful flowy dresses that are available for all clients to use.
-For your newborn, I also provide many neutral and earthy toned wraps, blankets, onesies, bonnets, and simple headbands for your newborn.
-If you have other children, I do have a small collection of toddler clothing available for client use.
+I also provide many neutral newborn items.
+This includes knitwear, cute onesies, and wraps, blankets, onesies, bonnets, and simple headbands for your newborn.
+If you have other children, I do have a collection of toddler clothing for ages 0-5 available for client use.

 If you choose to wear your own clothing, your outfits should be whatever you feel the most comfortable in.
 Whether you feel best in tights and a t-shirt, or a long flowy dress, choose what works for you.
-When planning your family’s outfits, I often suggest Mom chooses her outfit and then bases the other’s off of that.
+When planning your family’s outfits, I suggest that Mom chooses her outfit and then bases the other’s off of that.
 Your outfits should ‘go together’ but not ‘match’.
 For Dad, a basic white or other neutral t-shirt works great.
-I suggest lighter colours if possible.
+I suggest lighter colours if possible as black can be a harsh contrast.

 If you need some inspiration, you can check out other newborn sessions in my portfolio!